Codekiller258/Group10Sen1211ABM_Climate_change_adaptation_to_flood_based_on_societal_risks/README.md

 This directory contains an agent-based model (ABM) implemented in Python, focused on simulating household adaptation to flood events in a social network context, based on the societal risks.
 It uses the Mesa framework for ABM and incorporates geographical data processing for flood depth and damage calculations.

-The RBB we developed are also included in the model, mainly in the government agent part.
+The RBB we developed are also used in the model, mainly in the government agent part.

 ### Installation
 To set up the project environment, follow these steps: